Clover vs. Square: Which POS System Is Best For Your Business?

 Square POS System: Features and Benefits

 Square’s pitch is simple: sign up for free, start accepting payments in minutes, no contract.
-It’s the fastest way to go from zero to operational, and the free plan isn’t watered down — you get real POS software with inventory, reporting, an online store, and more.
+It’s the fastest way to go from zero to operational, and the free plan isn’t watered down.
+You get real POS software with inventory, reporting, an online store, and more.

 Mobile Payments and Hardware Flexibility

-Square also introduced the $399 Handheld in its latest hardware refresh — great for tableside ordering or line-busting at busy locations.
+Square also introduced the $399 Handheld in its latest hardware refresh, great for tableside ordering or line-busting at busy locations.

 Zero Upfront Cost

 This is Square’s real advantage.
 No monthly fee on the Free plan, no hardware purchase required (use your phone), no contract.
-Whether you have a brick-and-mortar store, run a food delivery service, or sell at farmers markets — you can start accepting cards today for nothing out of pocket.
+Whether you have a brick-and-mortar store, run a food delivery service, or sell at farmers markets, you can start accepting cards today for nothing out of pocket.

 Built-In Business Tools

 Square’s ecosystem is surprisingly deep for a “free” platform.
-Invoicing, inventory tracking, online ordering, gift cards, customer directory, basic reporting — it’s all included.
+Invoicing, inventory tracking, online ordering, gift cards, customer directory, basic reporting, it’s all included.
 The integrations library connects to QuickBooks, WooCommerce, and dozens of other platforms.
 If you need restaurant-specific features, check out our Square for Restaurants review.

 Square Pricing: What You’ll Actually Pay

 Square overhauled its pricing in October 2025.
-The old industry-specific plans are gone — every business now shares three unified tiers:
+The old industry-specific plans are gone, every business now shares three unified tiers:

 • Free ($0/mo): 2.6% + 15¢ in-person, 3.3% + 30¢ online.
 Full POS with basic features.